truist/reveal.js/slides/LEDs/LEDs.md

 <h3 class="fragment">It's not the up-front cost that matters.</h3>

-<p class="fragment">(In fact, if new LEDs cost less than $3.20, you should just throw away your working incandescents and replace them immediately.)</p>
+In fact, if new LEDs cost less than $3.20, you should just throw away your working incandescents and replace them immediately.

+<p class="fragment">(If cost is the only consideration.)</p>

 ## What about "smart" lights?